 - Infants allowed Under 2 years old

 - No smoking

 - Fire extinguisher

-Please ask about use of the in-yurt porta potty; it's easy to manage if guests would like to use it!
-Compostable bags are supplied, the hosts ask that they are disposed of in the garbage if guests do use it.
+The port-a-potty inside the yurt is easy to manage if guests would like to use it.
+Compostable bags are supplied, the hosts only ask that they are disposed of in the garbage if guests do use it.
 The yurt washroom is a short walk away.
-Its for all guests use and includes a composting toilet, a sink, and a warm shower.
-Guests should be prudent in using only the water required for a comfortable shower—the supply may be limited.
+It's for all guests' use and includes a composting toilet, a sink, and a warm shower.
+Guests should be prudent in using only the water required for a comfortable shower as the supply may be limited.

 Guests should inquire about bringing a pet.
-Pets can cause damage, and the hosts ask they are not allowed on furniture or beds.
-Avoiding this point may risk the damage deposit.
-Also guests should remember that they are in the wilderness, and a pet encounter with any wild animal is beyond the hosts control.
+Pets can cause damage, and the hosts ask that they are not allowed on furniture or beds.
+Failure to adhere to this rule may risk the damage deposit.
+Also, guests should remember that they are in the wilderness, and a pet encounter with any wild animal is beyond the hosts control.

 The location of the property is special in that it's perched on a spectacular hillside.
 The hosts caution that there is a drop-off to the ravine and creek below.
-Guests should supervise children at all times when visiting as there is mountainous terrain.
-Also, because of the natural treed area, there are protruding tree branches, holes, bumps, and tree roots to navigate!
+Guests should supervise children at all times when visiting, as there is mountainous terrain.
+Also, because of the natural forested area, there are protruding tree branches, holes, bumps, and tree roots to navigate.
 Guests should always take a flashlight when out at night.
-In the rarest expected circumstances, the hosts suggest guests bring bear-spray for protection.
-Know how to use it, in advance of going on an adventure!
+In the rarest expected circumstances, the hosts suggest that guests bring bear-spray for protection, and that they know how to use it, in advance of going on an adventure.

 Guests must advise if they have an allergy to feathers or wool since that is typically the makeup of the bedding.
 The host has alternative options available for guests with the aforementioned allergies.

-The hosts will expect smokers to be dedicated in managing discarded butts.
-Please help to prevent fires.
+The hosts will expect smokers to be dedicated in managing discarded butts in order to help to prevent fires.
 Read more